 Experience updating and improving legacy systems

 For example, the U.S. Department of the Air Force (DAF)’s Manpower, Personnel, and Services Air Staff had mission-critical systems in place since the 1970s.
 They’d since been moved to the cloud, but the user experience remained poor and search didn’t work properly.
-By working with Skuid, the department was able to update its employee portal and create an intuitive and accessible experience for its over 300,000 active personnel.
+By working with Nintex, the department was able to update its employee portal and create an intuitive and accessible experience for its over 300,000 active personnel.

 Combining accessibility with best-in-class UX